filterpaper/filterpaper.github.io/qmk/userspace.md

 0 directories, 4 files
 ```
-The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` command will automatically include them in the build process.
+The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` command will build the custom firmware with everything inside that folder.

 # Supporting multiple keyboard